ApelegHQ/ts-cms-ep-sfx/AUDITING.md

 ### Content Security Policy (CSP)

-Content Security Policy (CSP) is used to limit communication with the outside world.
+Content Security Policy (CSP) is used to restrict communication with the outside world.
 In particular, no external resources are allowed to be loaded.
-You can verify this by assessing the contents of the corresponding `<meta>` tag and note that no external content is allowed.
+This may be verified by assessing the contents of the corresponding `<meta>` tag and confirming that no external content is allowed.

 ### Navigation

 -   **`window.open`:** `window.open`, or similar functions that can be used to make requests to external resources, is not used.
--   **Form submissions:** No forms with an external `action` are used.
+-   **Form submissions:** No forms with an external `action` attribute that could lead to data exfiltration are used.
 This is further enforced with CSP.
--   Links: Links to external resources use statically-defined URLs that do not depend on user input.
-No links to external resources are opened without user interaction.
+-   **Links:** Links to external resources use statically-defined URLs that do not depend on user input.
+No links to external resources are automatically opened without user interaction.

 ### Dynamic resource loading

--   **`fetch()` / `XMLHttpRequest`:** Only used on local resources.
+-   **`fetch()` / `XMLHttpRequest`:** Only used for local resources.
 Also restricted by CSP.
 -   **`import()`:** Not used.
 Also restricted by CSP.
--   **`ping` attribute**: Not used.
+-   **`ping` attribute:** Not used.
 Also restricted by CSP.
--   **Other dynamic resources**: Not used.
+-   **Other dynamic resources:** Not used.
 Also restricted by CSP.

 ### Additional measures